qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

    Also if anyone knows a link to "datum ensemble" concept?

-:guilabel:`Only show warnings for CRS inaccuracies which exceed` a given
+:guilabel:`Only show CRS accuracy warnings for inaccuracies which exceed` a given
 distance: occurs when you are explicitly creating or modifying a dataset and select a CRS based on a datum ensemble with lower accuracy.
 The default is to ``Always show`` the warning if any inaccuracy.
 Requires a QGIS version using at least `PROJ 8.0 <https://proj.org/index.html>`_.

-|unchecked| :guilabel:`Show warning for CRS inaccuracies for layers in project legend`:
+|unchecked| :guilabel:`Show CRS accuracy warning for layers in project legend`:
 If checked, any layer with a CRS with accuracy issues (i.e. a dynamic crs with no coordinate epoch available, or a CRS based on a datum ensemble with inherent inaccuracy exceeding the user-set limit) will have the |indicatorLowAccuracy| warning icon